iCliniq Logo

 3) Preventing complications.

-As you know in sickle cell anemia, red blood cells are abnormal in structure and function.
+As you know, in sickle cell anemia, red blood cells are abnormal in structure and function.
 So it needs a frequent blood transfusion.
-However, stem cell therapy, a newly emerging branch have some hope, but it is not frequently available.
-Through this therapy, it is possible to generate normal red blood cells from bone marrow after stem cell transplantation, this could be a hope for you.
+However, stem cell therapy, a newly emerging branch, has some hope, but it is not frequently available.
+Through this therapy, it is possible to generate normal red blood cells from bone marrow after stem cell transplantation; this could be a hope for you.

-If your case is severe then consult your doctor and discuss about Hydroxyurea (Hydroxycarbamide), which is a medicine and help, and you will need a lesser blood transfusion.
+If your case is severe, then consult your doctor and discuss hydroxyurea (Hydroxycarbamide), which is a medicine that helps, and you will need fewer blood transfusions.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!